springboot-microservices-project/.github/profile/README.md

-# 1. what is 'Springboot Microservices Project'?
+# Springboot Microservices Project
 This is an prototype of backend server with Microservice architecture made using Springboot and frontend made using react. this project just a template and we can customize what bussines needed, and than all services will run on docker containers for simplify develop, deploy and testing

-### 1.1.
-Already implements
+## Already implements
 - Implement [**Microservices Architectures**](https://github.com/springboot-microservices-project/.github/blob/main/profile/page/architectures/readme.md) on Springboot Projects as a backend services
 - Implement [**Discovery services**](https://github.com/springboot-microservices-project/.github/blob/main/profile/page/discovery-service/readme.md) using **Eureka Server** for automatic registration all services and automatic find ip and hostname
 - Implement [**Gateway services**](https://github.com/springboot-microservices-project/.github/blob/main/profile/page/gateway-service/readme.md) using **Springcloud gateway** for routing every end point on microservices